 Tough, showy shrubs for dunes, dry hillsides, and other challenging spots.
 Sweet peashaped owers are often fragrant.
 Tolerate wind; seashore conditions; and rocky, infertile soil.
 Prune after bloom to limit size, lessen production of unsightly seedpods.
 Not browsed by deer.

-- Upright-growing mass of wandlike green stems (often leaess or nearly so) may reach 10 ft.
-Golden yellow, -in. owers bloom in spring and early summer.
+- Upright-growing mass of wandlike green stems (often leaess or nearly so) may reach 10 feet Golden yellow, inches owers bloom in spring and early summer.

-Selections exist that are lower growing, more colorful, and much better behaved than C. scoparius.
-Most of these grow 58 ft. tall and wide.
+Selections exist that are lower growing, more colorful, and much better behaved than Cytisus scoparius.
+Most of these grow 58 feet tall and wide.
 Choices include 'Burkwoodii', red blossoms touched with yellow; 'Carla', pink and crimson lined white; 'Dorothy Walpole', rose-pink and crimson; 'Lena', lemon-yellow and red; 'Lilac Time', lilac-pink blooms on a compact plant; 'Lord Lambourne', scarlet and cream; 'Minstead', white ushed deep purple and lilac; 'Moonlight', compact, pale yellow; 'Pomona', orange and apricot; 'St. Mary's', white; 'San Francisco' and 'Stanford', red.